Stephen Yeh advises clients on project development and finance in the renewable energy space.

-Mr. Yeh represents financial institutions, corporate investors, sponsors, and developers in connection with all phases of the development and financing of domestic and international energy projects, including gas, wind, solar, and battery storage projects.
+Stephen represents financial institutions, corporate investors, developers, and sponsors on the development and financing of domestic and international energy projects, including gas, wind, solar, and battery storage.

-He regularly advises clients on a variety of transactions within the renewable space, with particular emphasis on debt financing, tax equity financing, and cash equity financing arrangements.
+He regularly advises clients on a full spectrum of renewable energy transactions, with particular emphasis on:

-Prior to his career as a lawyer, Mr. Yeh was an associate at a Big Four accounting firm, with clients in the aviation, packaging, and general manufacturing industries.
+Prior to his legal career, Stephen was an associate at a Big Four accounting firm.

 Investors and Lenders

-• A corporate tax equity investor in connection with the tax equity financing of multiple solar or solar + battery projects, including:
+• Republic Services, a corporate tax equity investor, in connection with the tax equity financing of multiple wind, solar, or solar + battery projects, including:

-• A 28 MW solar + 100 MWh battery storage system in Lawa’i, Kauai, the first project of the kind in the state of Hawaii and earning North America 2019 Battery Storage Deal of the Year by IJ Global*
+• The Lawa’i 28 MW solar + 100 MWh battery storage system in Kauai, Hawaii, named North America 2019 Battery Storage Deal of the Year by IJ Global*

-• A 60 MW solar + 240 MWh battery storage system in Kuihelani, Maui, the largest solar project in the state of Hawaii*
+• The Kuihelani 60 MW solar + 240 MWh battery storage system in Maui*

-• A 175 MW solar project in Charles City County, Virginia, the largest in the state*
+• The Skipjack 175 MW solar project in Charles City County, Virginia*

 • A portfolio of C&I solar projects with sites located throughout the United States*

-• Nestlé in connection with the tax equity financing and REC purchase arrangements in respect of the Ganado 208 MW solar + battery storage project in Jackson County, Texas*
+• Nestlé in connection with the tax equity financing and renewable energy credits purchase arrangements in respect of the Ganado 208 MW solar + battery storage project in Jackson County, Texas*

 • A leading global bank in connection with the tax equity financing of two facilities with a combined capacity of 463 MW solar and 185 MWh of battery storage in Riverside County, California*